knightsc/knightsc.github.io/_posts/2012-09-16-dlink-dph128ms-part2.md

 tftpsrv: ELF 32-bit MSB executable, MIPS, MIPS-I version 1 (SYSV)
 ```

 So knowing that, I set out to get some sort of Linux MIPS emulator running.
-I ended up finding a windows qemu build that supported MIPS [here](http://www.h7.dion.ne.jp/~qemu-win/).
+I ended up finding a windows qemu build that supported MIPS [here](http://www.h7.dion.ne.jp/~qemu-win/){: target="_blank"}.
 I installed a version of Debian that worked for big endian mips.

 I used objdump to split the exe into a bunch of text files I could read through.
 I ended up with the following: